-Zion National Park, just 163 miles from Las Vegas is located near Springdale, Utah, covers 229 square miles (590 km2) at the junction of the Colorado Plateau, Great Basin, and Mojave Desert regions, the park’s unique geography and variety of life zones allow for unusual plant and animal diversity.
+Zion National Park, just outside the sweet little town of Springdale, Utah, covers 229 square miles (590 km2) at the junction of the Colorado Plateau, Great Basin, and Mojave Desert regions, the park’s unique geography and variety of life zones allow for unusual plant and animal diversity.
 The primary feature of the park is Zion Canyon, which is 15 miles (24 km) long and up to half a mile (800 m) deep cut through the sandstone by the North Fork of the Virgin River.

 Common daytime animals include mule deer, rock squirrels, pinyon jays, as well as whiptail and collared lizards.
 Desert cottontails, jackrabbits, coyotes, gray foxes, and ring-tail cats are the top daily participants.
 The park is home to 289 bird, 79 mammal, 28 reptile, 7 fish, and 6 amphibian species.
 Golden eagles, red-tailed hawks, peregrine falcons, and white-throated swifts can be seen in the area.
 California condors and bighorn sheep are also not shy as they are commonly spotted in the canyon.
 This is a very special place indeed!

 Because of the Covid issue, slight modifications to tours may be necessary.